N0153128/DigiRunner/README.md

 - networking capabilities

 ### Side notes
+>depricated
-- If a number is greater than 0 - it acts as a multiplier
+>- If a number is greater than 0 - it acts as a multiplier
-- If a number is lower than 0 - it acts as a divider
+>- If a number is lower than 0 - it acts as a divider
 > In other words, < = > and > = < (Less is more and more is less)